KasiaKasia/app-receipt/README.md

 ## Project in preparation
 # Project Adding Receipts (Angular v16) + Optical Character Recognition (OCR - Cloud Vision API)

+This project was generated with Angular CLI version 18.2.5.

 ## Installation of the environment
 - cd app-receipt